YufeiWang777/LRRU/README.md

 ### Acknowledgments

-Thanks the ACs and the reviewers for their insightful comments, which are very helpful to improve our paper.
-Thanks for all open source projects that have effectively promoted the development of the depth completion communities.
+Thanks the ACs and the reviewers for their insightful comments, which are very helpful to improve our paper!
+Thanks for all open source projects that have effectively promoted the development of the depth completion communities!

 Supervised methods：
     <a href="https://github.com/fangchangma/self-supervised-depth-completion" target="_blank">S2D</a>,